Doctelligence/doctelligence.github.io/about.md

 intro_image_hide_on_mobile: true
 ---
 ### Our Vision
-Doctelligence is a breakthrough peer-peer blockchain protocol that enables decentralizes AI training and transforms the web of data architecture.
-It enables users to retain control over their data and identity, rewards them financially, and fosters new economies, all while operating independently of central authorities within a secure and transparent network.
+DIN is a blockchain protocol that enables fully decentralized, peer-to-peer AI training.
+It transforms data architecture on the web by allowing users to maintain control over their data and identity, while financially rewarding them.
+Operating independently of central authorities, DIN fosters new economies within a secure and transparent network.

 ### Core Features
 - **Data Ownership**: Keeping data decentralized and secure.